CodeTonight-SA/.github/profile/README.md

 # CodeTonight

-### Technology that works for you.
-Not against you.
+### Technology that works with you, for you -- honest, humble work throughout a hard day's night

 **Sovereign, provable AI.** We build the machinery that lets a business trust its own AI decisions — without trusting the model, the cloud, or even us.
 Every